Victoria has the most reliable power supply in Australia, but sometimes power outages do occur. Power outages can be caused by:

 You should report your needs to your electricity supplier and make sure they have your up-to-date contact details.

-- Make sure appliances are turned off (because they could come back on when you are not there)
+- Make sure appliances are turned off in case power is restored when you are not home.

 Be a good neighbour

 Check and offer support to neighbours and relatives particularly those with special needs, such as elderly people and people with disabilities.

 Who can help restore power?

 Your electricity distribution company is responsible for the poles and wires carry electricity to your home and normally organises for the power to be restored.